nixl0927-kkn/ERW-mesocosm-analysis/README.md

 ))
 ```

 Packages only need to be installed once.
-The scripts load the required packages at the beginning of each analysis.
+Each script loads the required packages at the beginning of the analysis.

 ## Running the analyses

-1. Download or clone the complete repository.
-Keep the `code/` and `data/` folders in their current relative positions.
+1. Clone or download this repository.
-2. Open the required file from the `code/` folder in RStudio.
+2. Open the required script from the `code/` directory in RStudio.
+3. Provide access to the corresponding datasets in the expected file locations.
-3. Knit each `.Rmd` file or run its code from top to bottom.
+4. Run each `.Rmd` file from top to bottom to reproduce the analyses and generate figures/tables.
-4. Run `carbon_pool_overview.R` after checking that all four carbon data files are available.
-5. Generated figures and tables will be written to subfolders within `outputs/`.

 Recommended order: